victorlga/scRNAseq_best_practices_study/2019_best_practices_scRNAseq_tutorial/PREPROCESSING.md

     There is no consensus on scaling genes to 0 mean and unit variance.
 We prefer not to scale gene expression.

     Normalized data should be log(x+1)-transformed for use with downstream analysis methods that assume data are normally distributed.

+## Data correction and integration

+1. What is the most common biological data correction?

+    To remove the effects of the cell cycle on the transcriptome.
+A simple linear regression between cell cycle scores and gene expression is often used to remove these effects.
+The residual between observed gene expression and the predicted gene expression is substrated from the observed gene expression to obtain the corrected gene expression.

+2. What are the techinical effects that may need to be corrected?

+    The most common technical effects that need to be corrected are batch effects, which are systematic differences in gene expression between samples that are not due to biological differences.
+These can arise due to differences in sample processing, sequencing or other experimental conditions.
+Batch effects can be corrected by regressing out the effect of the batch on gene expression.
+This is often done by including the batch as a covariate in a linear model and subtracting the residual from the observed gene expression.

+3. What is the difference between data integration and batch correction?

+    "Correcting for batch effects between samples or cells in the same experiment is the classical scenario known as batch correction from bulk RNA-seq.
+We distinguish this from the integration of data from multiple experiments, which we call data integration."

+4. What is dropout?
+How expression recovery can help?

+    Dropout is when a gene is not detected in a cell due to low expression or technical reasons.
+Expression recovery is the process of imputing the expression of a gene in a cell that did not detect it.
+This is often done by using the expression of the gene in other cells as a proxy for the expression of the gene in the cell of interest.

+5. Data correction and integration pitfalls and recommendations:

+    Regress out biological covariates only for trajectory inference and if other biological processes of interest are not masked by the regressed out biological covariate.

+    Regress out technical and biological covariates jointly rather than serially.

+    Plate-based dataset pre-processing may require regressing out counts, normalization via non-linear normalization methods or downsampling.

+    We recommend performing batch correction via ComBat when cell type and state compositions between batches are consistent

+    Data integration and batch correction should be performed by different methods.
+Data integration tools may over-correct simple batch effects.

+    Users should be cautious of signals found only after expression recovery.
+Exploratory analysis may be best performed without this step.

+## Feature selection, dimensionality reduction and visualization